 For weighted-average transition rates (including default rates), we calculate the individual transition rates for different static pools.
 We then calculate a single averaged transition rate, weighted by the number of ratings in each static pool.
 We use this technique, for example, to determine the one-year weighted-average transition rates by analyzing different static pools over different one-year periods and aggregating.

-Only a rating committee may determine a rating action and this report does not constitute a rating action
+This report does not constitute a rating action.